arsalan-anwari/openinfer/README.md

 1. **Models live in a single binary package**

+   * Weights and tensors
-   * Weights, constants, metadata
+   * Constants and metadata
-   * Shapes, dtypes, quantization
+   * Shapes, dtypes, layouts
-   * Optional persistent state layouts
+   * Optional persistent buffer definitions

 2. **Developers write the execution logic**

    * Inputs and outputs
    * Control flow (loops, branches)
-   * Explicit operations and side effects
+   * Explicit operations
-   * Constraints and optimization hints
+   * Explicit persistent memory access

-3. **The graph is symbolic**
+3. **The result is a symbolic graph**

    * Nothing executes when defined
-   * The result is a structured graph of blocks and operations
+   * The DSL produces a structured graph of blocks and operations

 4. **That graph can be**

-   * Simulated lazily for correctness
+   * Simulated for correctness
    * Analyzed and optimized
-   * Compiled into device‑specific executables
+   * Compiled into device-specific code

 ---